molgenis/league-of-robots/roles/online_docs/templates/mkdocs/docs/archive.md

 ### Local checksum

-(highly recommended) Creata a checksum of the file data content.
-This _fingerprint_ can be later compared to check that the file content was successfully uploaded to archive and when downloading it back, that it was correctly restored.
+(highly recommended) Create a checksum of the file.
+This _fingerprint_ can be checked later to verify that the file was successfully uploaded to the archive and that it was correctly restored when when downloading it back from the archive.
 ```
    dm-user $ sha256sum /groups/[group]/[prm0X]/projects/project-x.tar.gz > /groups/[group]/[prm0X]/projects/project-x.tar.gz.sha256sum
 ```